nss-copper-dragonflies/WorkforceManagement/Readme.md

 - IT can Delete computers only if it is not assigned to anyone
 - IT can View Details of the Computers

+Computer Search Functionality
+Author: Brittany Ramos-Janeway
+User can sort by computer make and model.

 #### Authors
 Ashwin Prakash, Brittany Ramos-Janeway, and Jordan Rosas